NamanBhat3/LoginAndRegistrationSystem/README.md

      ```mac
        $ brew -v
      ```
      If it is not installed install it by going to the [official site of homebrew]("https://brew.sh/") and copying the command written there into the terminal.
-It will ask for your mac password.
+It will ask for your Mac password.
 After entering the password it will proceed to install homebrew.
      When homebrew gets installed write the command written below to install g++ and gcc:
      ```mac
        $ brew install gcc